-Most often, the tendency to self-sabotage is rooted in a mindset that is much deeper than the previous two mentioned.
+Most often, your personal self-sabotaging tendency is rooted in a mindset that is much deeper than the previous two mentioned.

-When people destroy wonderful things that they spent much effort in acquiring, often it’s an indicator that they secretly believe they are not deserving of those things.
+When people destroy wonderful things that they spent much effort in acquiring, often it’s an indicator that they’re secretly convinced they are not deserving of those things.

-Feelings of being undeserving can be expressed in thoughts like, “I am inadequate for that job”, “I suck at this”, “It’s too good to be true”, “who can ever love me”.
+Feelings of being undeserving can be expressed in thoughts like, “I am inadequate for that job”, “I suck at this”, “It’s too good to be true”, “who can ever want me”.

-If you feel underserving you will find yourself turning down opportunities, feeling uncomfortable when others compliment you, and you will tend to downplay your achievements with words like “Oh, anyone could have done this”.
+If you feel valueless, you will find yourself turning down opportunities, getting uncomfortable when others compliment you, and you will tend to downplay your achievements with words like “Oh, anyone could have done this”.

-Because this whole thinking pattern lies in the subconscious, those who feel undeserving will find seemingly good excuses to reduce the dissonance between their self-sabotage and their goals (finding the perfect job/relationship, quitting smoking, losing weight).
+Because this whole process lies in the subconscious, those who feel unortyh will find seemingly good excuses to reduce the dissonance between their self-sabotage and their goals (finding the perfect job/relationship, quitting smoking, losing weight).

 - “It wasn’t for me anyway”